mtorpey/wooden-ships/3-advanced.md

 The expanded sequence of play is presented and should be followed in exact order.
 Each turn is composed of ten phases of play:

-A.  Wind Phase: Roll one die to determine wind change, and if so, how it
+A.  **Wind Phase:** *Roll one die to determine wind change, and if so,
-    will change.
-This is done every third turn.
+    how it will change.
+This is done every third turn.*

-B.  Unfouling Phase: Make attempts to unfoul ships which were fouled on
+B.  **Unfouling Phase:** Make attempts to unfoul ships which were fouled
-    previous moves.
+    on previous moves.
 Roll for sinking or exploding ships.

-C.  Movement Notation Phase: Movement is plotted secretly by all players
+C.  **Movement Notation Phase:** Movement is plotted secretly by all
-    on their ships "logs".
+    players on their ships "logs".
 Anchoring, up-anchoring, and cutting anchors orders are written in the Notes section of "log".

-D.  Movement Execution Phase: Each ship is moved exactly as ordered in
+D.  **Movement Execution Phase:** Each ship is moved exactly as ordered
-    the "log".
+    in the "log".
 Retrace any possible collisions one hex at a time.
     Check for fouling.

-E.  Grappling and Ungrappling Phase: Attempt to grapple, avoid
+E.  **Grappling and Ungrappling Phase:** Attempt to grapple, avoid
     grappling, or ungrapple.

-F.  Boarding Preparation Phase: Write any boarding parties in the
+F.  **Boarding Preparation Phase:** Write any boarding parties in the
     "logs" of the involved ships.

-G.  Combat Phase: Resolve all firing, and mark all hits in the "logs".
+G.  **Combat Phase:** Resolve all firing, and mark all hits in the
+    "logs".
 Determine if certain ships are to sink or explode.

-H.  Melee Phase: Resolve melee.
+H.  **Melee Phase:** Resolve melee.

-I.  Load Phase: Reload broadsides.
-A variety of ammunition may now be
+I.  **Load Phase:** Reload broadsides -- a variety of ammunition may now
-    used.
+    be used.
 Mark any repairs in notes section of the "log"; erase applicable squares if repairs are completed.

-J.  Full Sail Phase: Place or remove full sail counters on ships.
+J.  **Full Sail Phase:** *Place or remove full sail counters on ships.*

 III.
 Wind Phase
 ---------------